Lightning-Universe/lightning-flash/docs/source/general/serve.rst

 Example
 *******

-In this tutorial, we will serve a Convolutional Neural Network called Resnet18  from the `PyTorchVision library <https://github.com/pytorch/vision>`_ in 3 steps.
+In this tutorial, we will serve a Resnet18  from the `PyTorchVision library <https://github.com/pytorch/vision>`_ in 3 steps.

-The entire tutorial can be found under ``grid-sdk/examples/serve/image_classification``.
+The entire tutorial can be found under ``flash_examples/serve/generic``.

 Introduction
 ============